grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj adminApi.args

 `args` is a convenience field that can be used to modify the admin-api container arguments as key value pairs.

+### bool adminApi.args.admin-api.leader-election.enabled

+*Default value: * `true`

+`admin-api.leader-election.enabled` enables leader election for to avoid inconsistent state with parallel writes when multiple replicas of the admin-api are running.

+### string adminApi.args.admin-api.leader-election.ring.store

+*Default value: * `memberlist`

+`admin-api.leader-election.ring.store` is the type of key-value store to use for admin-api leader election.

 ### bool adminApi.args.auth.enabled